tenzir/tenzir/rfc/README.md

 3. [Submit a pull request][vast-prs] and add the `rfp` label.

-4. Share the pull request and drive the discussion forward.
+4. Share the pull request in the [Community Slack](http://slack.tenzir.com) and other stake holders that may provide valuable feedback.

+5. Actively drive the discussion forward and point out the expected date of closure to keep a healthy engagement.
+Aim for resolving all outstanding discussion threads close to the targeted acceptance date.

-5. Merge the pull request once the discussion plateaus and all comments have been resolved.
+6. Merge the pull request once the discussion plateaus and all comments have been resolved.

 In you need to re-open the discussion after a pull request has been merged,